jjaquinta/EchoProofOfConcepts/jo.echo.lambda/readme.md

 (We do this to make it easier to export our Lambda function as a zip file.
 If Amazon have fixed their “Upload function to AWS Lambda” function, then you probably don't need to do all this.)

 Once created, make a folder called “lib” in the root of your project.
-As per step 4 & 5 from Using The Alexa Skills Kit Samples – Java, section Creating the AWS Java Web Project and Importing the Code (https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/using-the-alexa-skills-kit-samples-java#creating-the-aws-java-web-project-and-importing-the-code) you need to copy these files into the lib directory from the AlexSkillsKit:
+As per step 4 & 5 from Using The Alexa Skills Kit Samples – Java, section [Creating the AWS Java Web Project and Importing the Code](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/using-the-alexa-skills-kit-samples-java#creating-the-aws-java-web-project-and-importing-the-code).
+You need to copy these files into the lib directory from the AlexSkillsKit:
 * commons-codec-1.6.jar
 * commons-lang3-3.x.jar
 * jackson-annotations-2.3.2.jar